Max Muncy Preview, Player Props: Dodgers vs. Rockies

-The Los Angeles Dodgers and Max Muncy (.385 slugging percentage over his past 10 games, including one homer), take on starter Ryan Feltner and the Colorado Rockies at Coors Field, Tuesday at 8:40 PM ET.
+On Wednesday, Max Muncy (batting .300 in his past 10 games) and the Los Angeles Dodgers face the Colorado Rockies, whose starting pitcher will be Noah Davis.
+First pitch is at 8:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Rockies.
+In his last game, he had three hits (going 3-for-4 with an RBI) against the Rockies.

 Sportsbook Promo Codes